-We consider BKB's business profile to be adequate on the basis of the bank's strong and sustainable, but also regionally focused, market position.
+We consider BKB's business profile to be "adequate" on the basis of the bank's strong and sustainable, but also regionally focused, market position.

-BKB is the eighth-largest bank in Switzerland with total assets of Swiss franc (CHF) 38.0 billion (about €35.1 billion) as of June 30, 2015, consolidating its subsidiary Bank Coop (not rated), which had total assets of CHF16.6 billion at the same date.
+BKB is the eighth-largest bank in Switzerland with total assets of Swiss franc (CHF) 38.0 billion as of June 30, 2015, consolidating its subsidiary Bank Coop (not rated), which had total assets of CHF16.6 billion at the same date.
 While BKB focuses on its retail and corporate lending business in the wealthy Basel region, its 57.6%-owned subsidiary Bank Coop engages mainly in countrywide residential mortgage lending and lending to small and midsize companies.
 We do not expect BKB to materially alter its geographic and business diversity.
 However, we expect it will continue its strategic refocus of its core competencies and products in the next two years because of heightened legal and reputational risk since year-end 2012.
 Rather than pursuing its historic expansionary strategy, we expect BKB will consolidate and work-out legacy risk over the medium term, which would be positive for the ratings.

-Ancillary private banking and trading business lines provide some diversity but we expect these will continue to contribute a modest proportion of up to one-third of operating revenues.
-Trading revenues--which we expect will represent 10%-15% of operating revenues in the next two years--are mainly client-initiated foreign exchange and precious metals trading operations.
+Ancillary private banking and trading business lines provide some diversity but we expect these to continue to contribute a modest proportion of up to one-third of operating revenues.
+Trading revenues--expected to represent 10%-15% of operating revenues in the next two years--are mainly client-initiated foreign exchange and precious metals trading operations.
 The bank has shut down its certificate business.
-We expect noninterest income will decline slightly to less than 40% of operating revenues in the next two years.
+We expect noninterest income to decline slightly to less than 40% of operating revenues in the next two years.

-In addition, we anticipate that Bank Coop will experience slightly higher loan growth than the wider group over the medium term, since the parent's lending growth potential is constrained by the saturated banking market of Basel-City.
-We expect Bank Coop's profitability (representing 42% of the group's half-year 2015 operating revenues) will remain subdued compared with that of the wider group, but we think the gap will narrow over the next two years.
+In addition, we anticipate that Bank Coop will experience slightly higher loan growth than the wider group over the medium term, as the parent's lending growth potential is constrained by the saturated banking market of Basel-City.
+We expect Bank Coop's profitability (representing 42% of the group's half-year 2015 operating revenues) to remain subdued compared with that of the wider group, but we think the gap will narrow over the next two years.
 We also anticipate that Bank Coop's status as a second bank for large sections of its clientele to continue to weigh on our assessment of BKB's business stability.

 Basler Kantonalbank Business Position

-Y ear-ende d Dec.
-3 1
+Y Year-ended Dec.
+31

 (%) 2015 2014 2013 2012 2011

-Total revenues from business line (mil.
-CHF) 324 594 636 728 643
+Total revenues from business line (currency in millions) 323.7 593.7 636.4 728.1 643.0

-Commercial & retail banking/total revenues from business line 81.8 78.7 79.0 79.5 75.8
+Basler Kantonalbank Business Position (cont.)
+Commercial & retail banking/total revenues from business line 81.8 78.7 79.0 79.5 75.8 Return on equity 3.1 5.7 3.4 8.3 6.8

-Asset management/total revenues from business line 18.2 21.3 21.0 20.5 24.2

-Return on equity 3.1 5.7 3.4 8.3 6.8

 ^{}Data as of June 30.
-CHF--Swiss franc.